-“…shouldn’t have let them go up, not on this night.”
+“…shouldn’t have let them go up, not tonight.”

 “It was me.”
 Matt tore his eyes open.
-It was darker in the pub.
-The lights had been turned down low and all the curtains were drawn.
-A chair had been dragged in front of the door but the tapping still carried on.
+It was dark in the pub.
+The lights had been turned down low.
+A chair had been dragged in front of the door but something was rapping on the wood.
 “It was me.
 It wasn’t an accident, it was me.
-I’m sorry, I’m sorry, I’m sorry…” He kept saying it over and over.
-Everyone was staring again but there was a fear in their eyes that was nothing to do with him.
-“I’m sorry…I did it, I killed him.”
-Vision blurring with hot tears, his words became thick and he swallowed hard.
-“I’ll go to the police, anything,” he didn’t even know who he was talking to but he was standing and facing the window.
-“I promise, I’ll tell everyone, I’ll admit it.
+I’m sorry, I’m sorry, I’m sorry…” He said it over and over.
+Everyone was staring but there was a fear in their eyes that was nothing to do with him.
+“I’m sorry.
+I did it.
+I killed him.”
+Vision blurring with hot tears, his words became thick.
+He swallowed hard.
+“I’ll go to the police, anything,” he didn’t even know who he was talking to but he was facing the window.
+“I promise.
+I’ll tell everyone, I’ll admit it.
 Just please let Dad be safe…”

 The tapping rose to a banging, an angry fist on the thick wood of the door.
 Matt moved towards it.

 Matt flung himself into his father’s arms and cried into his shoulder like he had when he was a boy.
-“Now, now, son, don’t be daft.
+“Now, now, son.
+Don’t be daft.
 What’s all this?
 I wasn’t that angry…”